john-k-walton/Prologue-Oscillators/README.md

 - Param 5 - Attack Mode*
 - Param 6 - Decay Mode*

-*- refer for all models except Wave tables refer to M5 Modulation Channel Assignment and Control Mapping.PDF.
-Wavetables as described in M5 Wavetable Channel Assignment and Control Mapping.PDF.
+*- for all models except Wavetables refer to M5 Modulation Channel Assignment and Control Mapping.PDF; Wavetables as described in M5 Wavetable Channel Assignment and Control Mapping.PDF.

 Attack and Decay Mode combinations select modulation types and Modulation Channel assignments. please see PDF's for details.